bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults:
 ## OPNPLT
-Open plot stream 	`OPNDSP`
+Open plot stream

 Category: Printing

-Format:
+Format: `OPNPLT`

-Description: `OPNPLT`
+Description:
-Opens plotter file.
+`OPNPLT` opens a plot stream.
 All plots between `OPNPLT` and `CLSPLT` will appear on one sheet of paper.
 ## OPNRD
 Open file stream for reading